-Dr. Wong has over 15 years experience as a marriage and family therapist specializing in family, individual and couple therapy.
-Among his areas of expertise are depression, anxiety, marital issues, academic issues, spirituality, relationship, and trauma.
+Dr. Wong has over 25 years of experience working with individuals and families as a mental health professional.
+His areas of expertise are depression, anxiety, marital issues, academic issues, spirituality, relationship, and trauma.

-Using eclectic approach, he provides support and practical feedback to help clients effectively address personal life challenges.
+Using an eclectic approach, he provides support and practical feedback to help clients address personal life challenges effectively.
 He integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 PhD Oregon State University .
 Counselor Education